BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 ![](../media/rules_manual/charging_2_1.jpg)

-Aragorn *charges the nearest Uruk-hai — entering its Control Zone first.
+Aragorn *charges the nearest Uruk-hai â€” entering its Control Zone first.
 As soon as he enters the Control Zone of the first model, he is free to continue moving within that Control Zone, so long as he ends up charging the model whose Control Zone he entered first.*

 ![](../media/rules_manual/charging_2_2.jpg)